 Have you ever been deep in a conversation with someone talking about travel, and you are so excited to recommend your favorite restaurant in Barcelona, but you can’t for the life of you remember it?
 Simply check your journal.

-Are you guilty of doodling during high school and college lectures?
+Some of the best creative travel journal ideas don’t require words.
 Use your travel journal to doodle simple pictures, creative fonts, and flowers you see walking down streets as a tourist.
 Lunch is our favorite time to doodle.
 Enjoy a craft beer while taking a moment to yourself to unwind with a silly sketch or two.

 It’s the Best Souvenir

 There is no need to buy souvenirs during your travels if you have a travel journal.
 Pack a glue stick or a roll of tape, and you can insert postcards, business cards, and brochures into your travel journal.
 You’ll create an authentic, DIY gift for yourself.

 One of the exciting elements of writing in the moment is the opportunity for a bit of self-discovery.
 You never know, maybe recording that outdoor cooking class you took in Cabo San Lucas, Mexico, has prompted your interest in writing down your secret family recipes that you remember making as a child.

 Journaling is written best when the moment is fresh.
 When a travel friend says something hilarious and quote-worthy at dinner, write it down.
 Or when you hear a great new song on the road in a new country, jot it down before you move on, forget, and rack your brain to try and remember.